• Skip to primary navigation

 If helping your baby to pass gas relieves them of discomfort and they calm back down, then you can be sure the problem was gas.

-However, constipation looks like a lot like gas.
+However, constipation looks a lot like gas.
 It won’t be relieved by passing gas.
 You will know if your baby is constipated by observing their stool.
 Is it hard?
 Does your baby seem to be struggling to have a bowel movement?

 How Can I Relieve My Baby’s Gas Naturally?